rbgvictoria/vicflora-static-pages/keys/asteraceae.md

 ## Stem or scape

-This group of four characters refer to the main axis (stem) of the plant or the stalk (peduncle) leading to the flower head (capitulum) if the plant is a rosetted herb without a main stem.
+This group of four characters refer to the main axis (stem) of the plant and includes the stalk (peduncle) leading to the flower head (capitulum) if the plant is a rosetted herb without a distinct aerial main stem.

-### Form
+### Stem form

 This character describes the growth form of the main axis of the plant and includes two states.